2023 Solar Incentives Guide for Putnam, CT - Tax Credits & Rebates

 - Tax Credits: Tax credits are dollar-for-dollar reductions that lower the amount of income tax you owe the government.
 (This is different from a tax deduction.)

 Federal Solar Incentives

-Your local Putnam solar panel installation expert can offer more information about the ITC and how it might apply to your situation.
+Your local Putnam solar panel installer can provide more information about the ITC and how it applies to your situation.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
+Some solar incentives are often also provided by state and local governments.
 Like with federal incentives, these may include rebates, tax credits and more.
-The incentives — which may be handled by your county or municipality, or by the state of Connecticut — may be offered on an ongoing basis, or for only a limited time, or on an ongoing basis.
+These solar incentives — which might be given by your county or municipality, or by the state of Connecticut — might be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Putnam

-The large number of solar incentives available has helped tremendously increase the adoption of solar energy nationwide over the past 15 years.
+The expanding number of solar incentives available has helped tremendously increase the adoption of solar energy nationwide over the past 15 years.
 You can get solar incentives from your local utility company, the Connecticut government or the federal government.
-We recommend talking to your local Putnam solar installer to learn more about these incentives and to ensure that you're getting the largest number possible for your solar system.
+Speaking with your local Putnam solar panel installation company is the right first step towards getting the most money possible when you switch to solar energy.